All The World's A Stage

 The first thing he noticed was that Pilar's hands were completely clean.

-Her hand should have some high velocity impact spatter.
+Her hand should have some high velocity impact spatter because when you pull a trigger

-That force pushed the bullet forward, impact the side, and blood spatter will project forward, also backwards.
+When fire ping hit the primer, a rapid oxidation create a lot of force.
+That force push the bullet forward, impact the side, and and blood spatter will project forward also backwards.

 And Ted told investigators that he moved Pilar's body to the floor immediately to perform CPR after the shooting.

-Lee saw something suspicious.
+But Dr. Lee saw something suspicious.

 There appeared to be too much blood on the pillow.

-We weighted all the blood crusts.
+We weighted all the blood cross.

-And if somebody lost that much blood, it takes a while, not going to be a few seconds.
+Then times the factor, we developed a formula, estimate how much blood or regional has and if somebody lost that much blood it takes a while not going to be a few seconds

-1 to 2,000 cc of blow, that's quite a bit of blow.
+1 to 2,000 cc of blood That's quite a bit of blood.

-Lee estimated Pilar had been on the bed for about 15 minutes before Ted moved her to the floor.
+From that volume, Dr. Lee estimated Pilar had been on the bed for about 15 minutes before Ted moved her to the floor.

 This contradicted Ted's story that he moved Pilar to the floor immediately after the gunshot.
+So within a minute

-So within a minute or few seconds you moved the body already.
+or few seconds you moved the body already.

 How

-Lee then read the statement of the policeman who arrived at the shooting scene within a minute of the 911 call.
+Dr. Lee then read the statement of the policeman who arrived at the shooting scene within a minute of the 911 call.

 He said that the blood on the bed had already coagulated.